 The genesis for our work began when engineering professor Dr. Lisa Bosman expressed interest in transforming a lecture-based Introduction to Engineering course into a more active learning environment.

 “Initially I assigned students present their research about the various engineering fields at each course meeting,” Dr. Bosman said.
 “I then asked the class to give feedback and pose questions before supplementing and clarifying any areas that needed it.
 While this was a helpful way to flip the classroom, the presentations revealed that students needed help building their research and communication skills.”

-Tribal colleges join innovative program that makes research the centerpiece of introductory biology courses
+Tribal colleges join an innovative program that makes research the centerpiece of introductory biology courses

 By Paul Boyer

-Many colleges and universities now promote undergraduate research opportunities, they are, too often, offered to a select few.
-While juniors and seniors pursing STEM degrees might, in small numbers, benefits from this enriching form of learning, most students enrolled in lower division science courses still encounter conventional 100-level lecture and lab classes.
+Many colleges and universities now promote undergraduate research opportunities, but they are, too often, offered to a select few.
+While juniors and seniors pursing STEM degrees might, in small numbers, benefit from this enriched form of learning, most students enrolled in lower division science courses still encounter conventional 100-level lecture and lab classes.